 Mindful Gift Giving

 For some of us, making our kids believe that resources are not infinite, that the world is fragile, that we are in charge of it, and that our health can actually be affected by our decisions, is akin to explaining that Santa Claus isn’t real.
 While this is understandable, it is essential that we perpetually teach our kids how to be conscious consumers and practice mindful gift giving with grand conviction and consistency.
-In the end, understanding that giving is better than receiving, along with gifting well is one of the best lessons we can learn together as a family, and as a community at large.
+In the end, understanding that giving is better than receiving, along with how to gift well, is one of the best lessons we can learn together as a family, and as a community at large.

 When we all give GOOD gifts to each other, we are creating a more sustainable lifestyle – when we teach and inspire our kids to give consciously, they naturally pass those habits on to their friends, family members and eventually, future generations.
 So, the bonus with every greener, healthier gift we give is the gift of sharing strong values.
 And, if we can all gift our children with the ability and desire to think for themselves, and to always give big, imagine what the world will be like.

 As parents, our extra effort, and often tough-to-explain (and enforce) rules, can result in a more conscious kid who doesn’t need extravagant gifts to feel loved.
-Being tough and having lots of rules is particularly challenging in our society; we often bear criticism from others for “making life difficult” or, “not being appreciative” of gifts given to us that don’t fit with our values.
+Being tough and having lots of rules is particularly challenging in our society; we often bear criticism from others for “making life difficult,” or “not being appreciative” of gifts given to us that don’t fit with our values.
 No one said it was easy, but it certainly is worth it.
 My son Ryan and I put our heads together in hopes that some of our tips and suggestions would be helpful as we all embark on our gift giving – and receiving – missions this season.

 Lisa: Ryan and I don't need any more stuff.
 You probably don't either.
 What could you possibly be hoping to receive that's of greater value than a healthy environment – your immediate one, and our shared world?
-Shiny (toxic) toys, over packaged gift baskets and more fast fashion pales in comparison to the value of a healthy you, healthy home, and healthy world.
+Shiny (toxic) toys, over-packaged gift baskets and more fast fashion pales in comparison to the value of a healthy you, healthy home, and healthy world.
 When we buy lots of “stuff” it has an effect – on all of us.
-So try to give the most thoughtful gift this holiday season by first considering gifts that aren’t store bought!
+So try to give the most thoughtful gift this holiday season by first considering gifts that aren’t store-bought!

 Ryan: I sort of agree.
 Mostly.
 But, I do like some things that are store bought, especially electronics.
 I know they are all made with toxic chemicals, and that too much of it ends up in landfill right away, but sometimes I really wish I could just get a new iPod or computer without feeling bad about it.
 I guess our solution is just not upgrading as soon as a something new is available.
 So, if you are buying a gadget for someone else, make sure they really need it and will use it.
 I got my iPod years and years ago, and listen to music every day walking to school, so to me, it’s still a healthy gift.